maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 These tasks also need to be done, but do not block progress towards getting STACK basically working in moodle.

+1. Refactor the way STACK surrounds mathematics with LaTeX environments.
+Really we need a function

+stack_maths($ex,$format = INLINE/DISPLAY)

+which takes the castring $ex, and surrounds it by strings depending on whether we want an inline or displayed equation.
+Similar to the translator function...

 ## Languages

 * Add in other languages.
 Copy over only those strings which are really needed.
 NOTE: the new format of the language strings containing parameters.
 In particular, strings {$a[0]} need to be changed to {$a->m0}, etc.